analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 :::caution

 However, most sites will have GL Overrides, which means that an order line may not be associated with the default Revenue ID (**IN Revenue GL ID**).
-This is almost always the case, so never just use the **IN Revenue GL ID**.
+This is almost always the case, so never just use the **AD Publication -> IN Revenue GL ID**.

 This makes things a bit more tricky, but following the steps below will get you the correct GL.

+In the code you will see that we still use the **AD Publication -> IN Revenue GL ID <114>** as the *default* GL.
+This is because there may not be a match between the GL Type ID from AD Internet Orders and one of the fields in **AD Publication -> GL Type Revenue ID <318>** and if this is the case, we will default to the IN **Revenue GL ID <114>**.

 :::